The Fools are Certain; the Wise are Doubtful: Exploring LLM Confidence in Code Completion: Introduction

 The performance of code LLMs can be assessed with two types of metrics: downstream and intrinsic.
 The former are usually employed to evaluate the practical utility of a model, while the latter can assess model confidence or uncertainty.
 Downstream metrics may not always be reliable, and typically require domain-specific knowledge and complex calculations~\citep{huyen2019evaluation, liu2024evalplus}.
 In contrast, intrinsic metrics are simple, versatile, and universal across LLMs and tasks~\citep{huyen2019evaluation, farquhar2024detecting}.
 At the same time, they provide valuable insights during the model training process by helping the understanding of how effectively the model is learning to make predictions from the training data~\citep{huyen2019evaluation, li2023starcoder}.
 Such insights can be used to adjust the training strategy and model architecture.

 Despite these advantages, downstream metrics dominate current practice in code generation evaluation.
-A recent review~\citep{hou2024large} found over 300 papers using 18 different downstream metrics including \emph{BLEU Score}, \emph{Pass@k}, \emph{Accuracy/Accuracy@k}, \emph{Exact Match}, and \emph{CodeBLEU}.
+A recent review~\citep{hou2024large} found over 300 papers using 18 different downstream metrics including \emph{BLEU~Score}, \emph{Pass@k}, \emph{Accuracy/Accuracy@k}, \emph{Exact~Match}, and \emph{CodeBLEU}.
 Only one study~\citep{xu2022polycoder} employed perplexity~\citep{jelinek:1977} as a primary intrinsic metric, highlighting an opportunity to assess LLM confidence more systematically.

-In addition, there has been an increasing focus on code hallucinations: plausible-looking but incorrect code fragments that can mislead developers.
+This evaluation gap is further underscored by a growing focus on code hallucinations: plausible-looking but incorrect code fragments that can mislead developers.
 Researchers have recently introduced a taxonomy of hallucinations in code generation, and a benchmark to detect such issues~\citep{agarwal2024codemirage}.
 Complementary to hallucination detection, understanding and quantifying model uncertainty (and by extension, \emph{confidence}) may offer early indicators of potential issues in generated code before they are propagated into codebases~\citep{spiess2025calibration}.

 Confidence evaluation metrics (\eg entropy, mutual information, perplexity) can serve as \emph{proxies} for correctness and hallucination risk in LLM-generated code.
 Sharma \etal~\citeyearpar{sharma2025assessing} empirically showed that higher entropy and mutual information correlate with lower functional correctness.